Who can apply?

 - you were born before 30 June 2010, and

-- you are an Australian citizen or permanent resident.
+- at the time you apply, you are an Australian citizen or a permanent resident.

 Your application may be processed differently if you: